yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 If you no longer need the Azure resources created in this tutorial, you can delete them from the IoT Central portal.
 Optionally, if you continue to another tutorial in this Getting Started guide, you can keep the resources you've already created and reuse them.

-To keep the sample application but remove only specific devices:
+To keep the Azure IoT Central sample application but remove only specific devices:
 1. Select the **Devices** tab for your application.
 1. Select the device from the device list.
 1. Select **Delete**.

-To remove an entire sample application and all its devices and resources:
+To remove the entire Azure IoT Central sample application and all its devices and resources:
 1. Select **Administration** > **Your application**.
 1. Select **Delete**.